BadBryan44567/plump-classes-website/content/posts/intro-to-vectors.md

 A vector is typically represented by an arrow whose direction is the same as that of the quantity and whose length is proportional to the quantity’s magnitude.

-In the above example, 1 mile is represented by an arrow of 1 cm taking the scale 1 mile = 1 cm.
+In the above example, 2 km is represented by an arrow of 1 cm taking the scale 1 km = 1 cm.

-Initially, you are going towards East hence your displacement is represented as $ \vec{d} $ = 1 mile by an arrow like above.
+Initially, you are going towards East hence your displacement is represented as $ \vec{d} $ = 2 km by an arrow like above.
 Directions are marked at the top of the page.

 &rarr;

-Here, the length of the arrow is 1 cm and the arrow head is pointing towards East represents the actual length 1 mile.
+Here, the length of the arrow is 1 cm and the arrow head is pointing towards East represents the actual length 2 km.

 &larr;

-In the return journey you are travelling 1 mile towards West from the shopping mall.
-Therefore, the arrow should point the South and the length is 1 cm as per the scale.
+In the return journey you are travelling 2 km towards West from the shopping mall.
+Therefore, the arrow should point the West and the length is 1 cm as per the scale.

 Here displacement is a vector and distance is a scalar.